Introduction to the EARS dashboard

 The EARS dashboard

 Religion has a tremendous impact on our daily lives.
-And it explains a lot of our actions, reactions, and societal behavior.
-This dashboard aims to give you insights and information on the effect of religion on daily life.
+It explains a lot of our actions, reactions, and societal behavior.
+This dashboard aims to provide insights and information on the effect of religion on daily life.

 A team of international analysts works on this dashboard.
 We strive to add a few hundred articles per month.
 We do not pretend to be complete, and we strive to inform, instead of have our own opinion.
 The dashboard allows you to select your preferred timeline, topics, global developments, countries, and entities.
 This allows you to find exactly what you’re looking for.

 We hope you enjoy our work.
 And please note: the copyrights of all sources are owned by the source, not by us.